They asked if I could swim in the open sea. I don’t know? Could I do it?

-I had consulted my (ex)friend, regarding how I should fill in a swimming competency declaration form.
-It was sent to me when I applied for a voluntourism package with the Maldives Whale Shark Research Program, and was asking me things like whether I could swim a certain distance with fins and snorkel, if I could do it in the open sea, if I could duck dive, hold my breath underwater etc. And I had to rate myself on a scale of 1 to 10.
+I had consulted my friend, regarding how I should fill in a swimming competency declaration form.
+It was sent to me when I applied for a voluntourism package with the Maldives Whale Shark Research Program, and asked me things like whether I could swim a certain distance with fins and snorkel, if I could do it in the open sea, if I could duck dive, hold my breath underwater etc. I had to rate myself on a scale of 1 to 10.

 How could I give myself a 10??
 I have no evidence!

 Maybe I should pick the turtle project instead.
 I know for sure I could do that.

 But my instinct against stagnation was up.

 That was fear talking.
 I was afraid to do this, just because I didn’t already know I could.
 And I knew that I couldn’t live with myself if I took the turtle project now.

 I figured 5’s and 6’s would maybe be fair.
 A few 4’s.
 What if I oversell myself, and then trouble them when I couldn’t hack it?
 I timidly asked him, bracing for the inevitable.
 I knew my second-guessing was a longstanding point of exasperation with him.

 “So train for it between now and then.”
 He had a thing for ‘training’.
 “Do you want to be accepted or not?” he added irritably.

 I did.
 “Well, maybe put in some 9’s,” he said, a little more softly.
 “You can do it!
 Besides, you’re a paying participant.
 It’s not likely they will let you drown.”

 Irritatingly blithe though he was, he had a point.
 I followed his advice.
 And I swam with whale sharks that year.